Simulation Models for Aggregated Data Meta-Analysis: Evaluation of Pooling Effect Sizes and Publication Biases: Summary and Discussion

 Our simulation study showed that the choice of simulation model affects the conclusion of the applied meta-analysis method.
-The well-known liberal coverage probabilities of the DerSimonian and Laird method of pooled effect size~\cite{Veroniki2015, Brockwell2001, Hardy1996} was observed with the simulation models using the central and non-central chi-square distribution, and to a lesser extent with the gamma distribution, but surprisingly not with the mixture of chi-square distributions.
-The simulation model using this mixture of chi-square distributions gave perfect nominal coverage probabilities.
+The well-known liberal coverage probabilities of the DerSimonian and Laird method of pooled effect size~\cite{Veroniki2015, Brockwell2001, Hardy1996} was observed with the simulation models using the central and non-central chi-square distribution, and to a lesser extent with the gamma distribution and the mixture of chi-square distributions.
+The simulation model using either the gamma distribution or the mixture of chi-square distributions would then lead to the conclusion that the DerSimonian and Laird method had close-to-nominal coverage probabilities.

 All simulation models showed some biases for the PET-PEESE approach when heterogeneity is present and the treatment effects are moderate to none.
 This influence of heterogeneity on the performance of PET-PEESE is in line with literature~\cite{Stanley2014, Alinaghi2018}.
 However, they applied a different simulation model, where the regression equations (\ref{eq:EGGER TEST}) and (\ref{eq:Moreno}) are directly simulated using uniform and normal distributions.
 Their biases are therefore somewhat different from ours, but this strengthen our point that performances of meta-analysis methods are sensitive to simulation models.
 Indeed, in our own simulation study for the PET-PEESE we demonstrated that the simulation model with the gamma distribution showed the smallest bias and provided acceptable biases across all settings.
 Contrary, the simulation model with the mixture of chi-square distributions gave biases of the pooled effect size even when heterogeneity was not present, which was not seen with the other three simulation models.
 Finally, PET-PEESE was sensitive to standard errors that belong to a larger variety of study sizes, since it gave very small coverage probabilities for the pooled effect size when the central and non-central chi-square distributions were used with study heterogeneity.
 The simulated meta-analyses typically contained extremely small standard errors that caused an underestimation of the variance of the pooled effect size.
 To our knowledge, this sensitivity to study sizes has not been presented in literature before.